 Get help on a man reboot or This works with both Linux & ESX commands.
-Q to quit command reboothelp Gives you short explanation View Last 10 history tail History normally list your past commands, used with tail it will filter commands to show only the last 10 Clear Bash History history -c Bash has a history, not unlike doskey (except its in a file, not memory).
+Q to quit command reboothelp Gives you short explanation Clear Bash History history -c Bash has a history, not unlike doskey (except its in a file, not memory).
 Use this to clear your history of commands previously typed Clear the screen clear Same as CLS in a cmd prompt Switch to being root su - It is regarded as good practice to login with a VM Administrator account and then switch to being ROOT if required.
 The minus sign switches bash to ROOT and ROOT's environment.
-Without you would have the rights of root, but command might fail due to being in the incorrect path for the executable Currently logged in whoami or I find it especially important to know who I am in all situations. user id Failure to know who you are can result in surprising results.
-Id shows your group membership as well.
-Change the Date/Time date -u 0701180504 The -u switch indicates the UTC format is being used.
-Numbers equate to mm/dd/hh/mm/yy Display ESX Version vmware -v Should display information along this kind "VMware ESX Server Number 2.5.0 build-11343" Get help on a vmware -? or vmware -help Prints to console a quick list of switches and their meaning command Get a manual page on man su Open a more detail page of information about a command or utility a command Search Man pages by makewhatis Creates an index of the man pages index man -k partition Searches manual pages for string of partition Reboot ESX Server reboot Reboots the server, does not ask are you sure are you really sure?
-Shutdown shutdown now "Server shutting down for maintenance" Shuts down the VM's and stops remote access - physical console is still accessible Shutdown & Halt shutdown -h now "server shutting down for maintenance" Shuts down the VM's; Stops Remote Access - and does a fault halt of the system .
-Swap file is deactivated, and volumes un-mounted , •
+Without you would have the rights of root, but command might fail due to being in the incorrect path for the executable Currently logged in user whoami I find it especially important to know who I am in all situations.
+Failure to know who you are can result in surprising results Change the Date/Time date -u 0701180504 The -u switch indicates the UTC format is being used.
+Numbers equate to mm/dd/hh/mm/yy Display ESX Version Number vmware -v Should display information along this kind "VMware ESX Server 2.5.0 build-11343"